 • It’s free • 4 week sessions • Limited enrollment

 • If you miss a session, you can view it later

-Kitchen Science WEEbinars are presented by Hollie Barattolo.
+Nature Science WEEbinars are presented by Hollie Barattolo.

 Hollie is certified K-8 teacher who has been educating in the informal education field since 2005.
 She has developed and implemented countless exciting STEAM programs for families, classrooms, and teachers focused on the natural world, the scientific process, and ancient life.
 Her professional passions are inquiry, whole family learning, experiential learning starting in early childhood, and the intersection of literacy and science instruction.
 She has recently developed a community-based program that encourages families to use dramatic play to learn science, increase literacy skills, and have fun together for which she received the Drexel University Presidential Award for Civic Engagement.
 She is most proud of her work on a popular science storytelling program for preschool families and classrooms that combines a book club format with engaging programs, innovative curriculum, and a hysterical puppet storyteller.